Crash course in using Instagram to promote your startup

 3. Be engaging

 Seek engagement from followers as much as possible.
-Ask questions in your captions, get users to tag friends in the comments and reach out to those that are interacting often.
-Replying to comments and messages is always a plus on social media because it shows personality and humanity, and will remind your followers that there is someone who cares about their opinions behind the brand.
+Ask questions in your captions, get users to tag friends in the comments, and reach out to those that are interacting often.
+Replying to comments and messages is always a plus on social media because it shows personality and will remind your followers that there is someone who cares about their opinions behind the brand.

 4. Repost others